-- permanently from the Philippines, he/she shall surrender all his/her Philippine immigration documents to the Commission and apply for and be issued an Emigration Clearance Certificate upon payment of the prescribed fees and charges therefor, subject to the following - (a) He/she has no pending obligation with the government or any of its agencies or instrumentalities; - (b) He/she has no pending criminal, civil, or administrative proceeding which requires his continued presence in the country; and - (c) There is no ongoing legislative inquiry where he/she is called upon to testify as a witness. - SEC.
-63. Emigration Clearance.
-Any temporary visitor departing from the Philippines shall, after the expiration of his/her initial authorized stay, apply for emigration clearance with the Commission and pay the prescribed fees and charges therefor.

-conditions:

-PRESIDENTIAL PREROGATIVES
+(b) He/she has no pending criminal, civil, or administrative proceeding which requires his continued presence in the country; and

-- SEC.
-64. Presidential Prerogatives.
-Any provision of this Act to the contrary notwithstanding, the President may: - (a) Deny the entry and admission into the Philippines of any foreign national or a class of foreign nationals whenever the President finds that the entry would be detrimental to the interest of the Philippines or impose such restrictions as he/she may deem appropriate; - (b) Waive passport and/or documentary requirements for non-immigrants and immigrants under such terms and conditions as he/she may prescribe; - (c) Change the status of non-immigrants by allowing them to acquire permanent residence status without necessity of a visa; - (d) Deport any foreign national, subject to the requirement of due process;

-(e) Admit non-immigrants not otherwise provided for in this Act for humanitarian considerations and when not detrimental to public interest, under such terms and conditions as he/she may prescribe;

-(f) Prohibit the departure from the Philippines of any person who is likely to disclose national security information, or who is likely to organize a rebellion abroad against the Philippines, or whose presence in the country is necessary to face, or be a witness in, criminal proceedings; and

-(g) Exercise, with respect to foreign nationals in the Philippines, such powers as are recognized by the generally accepted principles of international law.
+1 (c) There is no ongoing legislative inquiry where he/ she is called upon to testify as a 2 witness.
+3 SEC.
+63. Emigration Clearance Any temporary visitor departing from the Philippines 4 shall, after the expiration of his/her initial authorized stay, apply for emigration clearance with 5 the Commission and pay the prescribed fees and charges therefor.
+6 CHAPTER 9 7 PRESIDENTIAL PREROGATIVES 8 SEC.
+64. Presidential Prerogatives Any provision of this Act to the contrary 9 notwithstanding, the President may: 10 (a) Deny the entry and admission into the Philippines of any foreign national or a class 11 of foreign nationals whenever the President finds that the entry would be detrimental to 12 the interest of the Philippines or impose such restrictions as he/ she may deem 13 appropriate; 14 (b) Waive passport and/ or documentary requirements for non-immigrants and 15 immigrants under such terms and conditions as he/ she may prescribe; 16 (c) Change the status of non-immigrants by allowing them to acquire permanent 17 residence status without necessity of a visa; 18 (d) Deport any foreign national, subject to the requirement of due process; 19 (e) Admit non-immigrants not otherwise provided for in this Act for Humanitarian 20 considerations and when not detrimental to public interest, under such terms and 21 conditions as he/ she may prescribe; 22 (f) Prohibit the departure from the Philippines of any person who is likely to disclose 23 national security information, or who is likely to organize a rebellion abroad against the 24 Philippines, or whose presence in the country is necessary to face, or beja witness in, 25 criminal proceedings; and 26 , (g) Exercise, with respect to foreign nationals in the Philippines, such powers as are 27 recognized by the generally accepted principles of international law.
+28 29 30 TITLE IV 31 PROVISIONS RELATING TO ENTRY 32 CHAPTER 1 33 CLASSIFICATION OF PORTS OF ENTRY 34 SEC.
+65. Authority to Classify Ports The Commissioner shall classify and designate, 35 from among the ports of entry established by law for immigration purposes, limited or unlimited 36 ports of entry through which foreigners may be admitted into the Philippines.
+Only such classes 37 of foreigners as provided under the rules and regulations prescribed by the Commissioner may be admitted at limited ports of entry.

-11 TITLE IV

-PROVISIONS RELATING TO ENTRY

-CLASSIFICATION OF PORTS OF ENTRY

-SEC.
-65. Authority to Classify Ports. - The Commissioner shall classify and designate, from among the ports of entry established by law for immigration purposes, limited or unlimited ports of entry through which foreigners may be admitted into the Philippines.
-Only such classes of foreigners as provided under the rules and regulations prescribed by the Commissioner may be admitted at limited ports of entry.
 The Commissioner may, after due notice to the public, close designated ports of entry in the interest of national security or public safety.